alanpt/WatchPhone/README.md

 Currently unavailable (Could be sideloaded options - I need to investigate)

 ### 📧 Email
-Options are available.
+Gmail works.

 ### 📒 Notetaking
-Google Keep works well.
+Google Keep works very well.

 ## Tips
 ### Notifications
 - Disable all the Phone notifications in the phone's Galaxy Wearables settings.
-- Hide status updates on the op of the screen.
+- Hide status updates on the top of the screen.
 Go to settings, Advanced features, Staus indicators, select 'Hide after 2 seconds'.
 ### Power saving
 - Clearing Cache - In the bootloader there is a Recovery option and within that is the wipe cache option.
 Be careful!